 Cat litter containing clay and wood pellets needs to be changed out every 1-2 weeks with consistent scooping due to how they clump.

 And, while these litters do absorb moisture, they aren’t the most effective at odor control.

 Silica and diatomaceous earth are extremely porous, absorbent materials that trap and control odor and moisture.

 This means less clumping, less scooping, and longer-lasting cat litter.

 Cat Litter Cost:

-Investing in higher quality, long-lasting cat litter ingredients like DE from Patagonia keeps you from replacing cat litter as often, and saves you money.
+Investing in higher quality, long-lasting cat litter ingredients like DE from Patagonia keeps you from replacing cat litter as often and saves you money.

-Cat owners who use clay cat litter not only have to scoop the litter box more often, but end up using all 8 pounds of cat litter each month.
+Cat owners who use clay cat litter not only have to scoop the litter box more often but end up using all 8 pounds of cat litter each month.